 Ownership, as in who take responsibility for the learning, is a major problem.
 Across many schools, students are ‘spoon-fed’ knowledge from K to 12 to ‘get through the content’ in time for the test.
 But who is owning the learning as children grow into young adults?
 It often appears the teacher works harder than the student, having to ‘perform the lesson’ well beyond the stage when students should be developing their ability to learn independently.
 In homes too, many parents take homework tasks more seriously than their children.
-We have a new category of ‘turn-it-in’ software on the market to police a generation of learners who skimped on information literacy skill development because the teacher needed to ‘give the lesson’ as students received.
-Another worrying pattern is where teachers owns the learning throughout a topic and students take eleventh-hour ownership by cramming.
+We have a new category of ‘turn-it-in’ software on the market to police a generation of learners who perhaps skimped on information literacy skill development because the teacher needed to ‘give the lesson’ as students sat and received.
+Another worrying pattern is where teachers own the learning throughout a unit of study and students take eleventh-hour ownership by cramming.

 Is the problem one of relevance as the world reframes itself in the digital age, yet many classrooms merely tack on digital elements?
-Does our curriculum follow the plot and sophistication of Gilligan’s Island or are we immersing students in the real-world dynamics of a West Wing?
-When students ask the question “why do I need to know this?” or worse, “do I need to know this for the test?”, are they picking up on a real issue and how do we fix that?
+Do we interpret the curriculum as a set of topics to be ‘covered’ or are we immersing students in the real-world problems to be solved?
+When students ask the question “why do I need to know this?” or worse, “do I need to know this for the test?”, are they picking up on the issue of relevance, and how do we fix that?

 3. Compliance vs. quality

 Too often, compliance limits rather than drives quality.
-Too many children study in ‘exam factories’ to support the machine-readable PISA goals of their jurisdictions.
+Too many children study in ‘exam factories’ to support the machine-readable PISA or standardized test goals of their jurisdictions.
 Factory compliance may be good business for text book and testing resource companies but it is can be at odds with students learning to co-construct meaning and apply higher-order thinking to solve learning challenges geared to today’s environment.
+This takes us back to the issue of relevance.
 Successful education systems are self-aware of potential testing pitfalls.
 Such systems seek to secure good PISA results as a bi-product of students mastering a wider set of soft-skills.
 In other words, there is an important distinction to be made about PISA success as an indicator of a dimension of a effective education, not the singular goal of an education system.
 We have to ask ourselves, are we really doing OK as a nation just because a sample of our 15 year old students are good test-takers?
 Do we need to look at more longitudinal indicators such as university and vocational education completions, employment outcomes and levels of entrepreneurship?
 If we seek to make schools accountable, have we fully thought through what the measures of success are?

 4. It’s political